Wedvich/knockout.macros/README.md

 **and** `ko.computed.and( value1, value2[, valueN...] )`

-Performs a logical *and* between 2 or more values, using the truthiness of each value.
+Performs a logical *and* between two or more values, using the truthiness of each value.

 ---

+**eq** `ko.computed.or( value1, value2[, valueN...] )`

+Tests two or more values for loose equality (`==`).

+---

 **gt** `ko.computed.gt( value1, value2[, valueN...] )`

-Checks if the left value is greater than the right value for 2 or more values.
+Checks if the left value is greater than the right value for two or more values.

 ---

 **gte** `ko.computed.gte( value1, value2[, valueN...] )`

-Checks if the left value is greater than or equal the right value for 2 or more values.
+Checks if the left value is greater than or equal the right value for two or more values.

 ---

 **lt** `ko.computed.lt( value1, value2[, valueN...] )`

-Checks if the left value is less than the right value for 2 or more values.
+Checks if the left value is less than the right value for two or more values.

 ---

 **lte** `ko.computed.lte( value1, value2[, valueN...] )`

-Checks if the left value is less than or equal the right value for 2 or more values.
+Checks if the left value is less than or equal the right value for two or more values.

+---

+**neq** `ko.computed.or( value1, value2[, valueN...] )`

+Tests two or more values for loose inequality (`!=`).

 ---